Tips & FAQs

 Ozone’s ability to destroy, alter, and reduce human odor has been well documented, and it has been used in various industries for this purpose for more than 100 years.
 While an oxygen molecule (O2) is relatively stable, ozone (O3) is very unstable and seeks to revert to its more stable state as oxygen (O2).
 As a result, ozone readily bonds with and reacts with other compounds, including human odor.
 When this oxidation process occurs, some compounds are completely destroyed and others are altered in such a way that different compounds are created.
 Animals might detect these new compounds, but they do not associate them with humans, and as a result, are not threatened.
 Ozonics patent-protected technology has shown that ozone can mitigate (destroy and alter) airborne odors at lower levels than previously understood, and that ozone can dramatically decrease the amount of human odor in your downwind scent zone (scent stream) when the two come in contact.

-Ozonics HR Units feature two modes for in-the-field use: Standard and Boost mode.
+Ozonics HR230 and 300 Units feature two modes for in-the-field use: Standard and Boost mode.
 Boost mode was specifically created to maximize ozone output for open-air environments such as a treestand set or other open-air situations, such as spot-and-stalk or hunting from the ground.
+The Ozonics Orion features a 3rd mode HYPERBOOST.
+This mode provides up to 25% more ozone output for use when you want more ozone production to overcome environmental conditions or to provide an added sense of security during peak animal activity

 - Mount your Ozonics HR Unit 8-12 inches above your head.